larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 manner consistent with the policy laid out in {{!RFC7154}}.

 The IETF is an open standards organization.
-Engaged, respectful discussion that is within the scope of a forum should not be considered abuse, nor should someone be considered abusive solely because they are outside the rough consensus.
+Engaged, respectful discussion that is within the scope of a forum should not be considered disruptive, nor should someone be considered disruptive solely because they are outside the rough consensus.

 Disagreement and diverse points of view within any standards organization are to be expected, and are even healthy.
 However, when someone crosses the line into disruptive behavior, some action must be taken in order to maintain decorum of the community.

 The moderation policy goals are as follows:

-- Apply consistent, fair, and timely moderation of communication across all IETF channels without regard to one's position or previous contributions;
+- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation fora;
+  without regard to one's position or previous contributions;
-- Disagreements about moderation actions are addressed through appeals;
+- Appeals are available to address disagreements about moderation actions;
 - Balance transparency against both privacy of individuals involved and further disruption to the community;
 - Allow moderation decisions to be reconsidered; and